TheRandomCrew/coolticket-server/docs/INSTALLATION.md

 - While migrating `NODE_TLS_REJECT_UNAUTHORIZED is not a program... etc` in Windows, i.e. not recognizing env variables.

 > Decomment the line in `.npmrc` file provided.
 Check [this issue][npmrc issue] for more info.

+- I can not enter `localhost:8080`

+> Ussually is because you don't have a valid SSL certificate in the root or is used by any other service.
+Please try `localhost:8383` instead.

 - \<Add your question here>